CognitiveVR/c3d-sdk-webxr/README.md

 ## Quickstart

+> Requirement of Node.js v20 or higher
+>
+> * We currently require a version of Node.js of 20 or higher for this SDK.
+If this doesn't match your needs, let us know.

 ## Cognitive3D Documentation

 The documentation explains how to integrate the SDK, track your users' experience and how to export your scene to view on Cognitive3D.com.